What You Need to Know About Human Resources Manager

 - Labor Relations Manager

 In 2016, there was an estimated number of 136,100 jobs in the United States for Human Resources Manager.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Human Resources Manager by 2026.
-The BLS estimates 12,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,400 job openings in this field each year.

 The states with the most job growth for HR Manager are Washington, Utah, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or South Dakota.
 These states have the worst job growth for this type of profession.